nathancarter/weblurch/doc/lean-app-plan.md

 ## Terms

- 1. Add a button to the toolbar for running validation.
-Its text should be "Validate" followed by the green check mark.
- 1. While validation is running, disable the validate button, and change its text to "Validating...".
- 1. Give the validation button a hotkey.
  1. Start a tutorial page that shows how to use Lean in Lurch in this very simple way.
 Write it as if it is just the first page in a many-page tutorial, and this is the first step for a Lean expert to begin using